mysrejourney/mkdocs/docs/terraform/basics.md

 While destroying, `local_file` will be deleted first and then `random_pet`.
 This will be taken care by terraform itself. <mark>This is known as implicit dependency.</mark>

-We can specifically mention the dependency in the configuration file like below.
-This is called as explicit dependency.
+We can specifically mention the dependency in the configuration file like below. <mark>This is called as explicit dependency.</mark>
 ```html
  resource "local_file" "my-file" {
        filename = "./test.txt"